-The annual freshwater science charges help to fund vital environmental monitoring work carried out by the Hawke's Bay Regional Council to understand and sustainably manage the region's public freshwater resources.
-Our science work is for the public good and conducted on behalf of consent holders for the benefit of the region.
+The annual freshwater science charges help to fund environmental monitoring work carried out by the Hawke's Bay Regional Council to understand and sustainably manage the region's freshwater resources.
+Our science work informs how we use our resources sustainably and conducted on behalf of consent holders for the benefit of the region.
 The sustainable use of the region's resources promotes economic development and sustains our communities.